 Please contact the Wise School Early Childhood office for more detailed information on the most updated fees for Early Morning and After School Child Care.

 We have a drop-in option for families needing occasional child care before and/or after school.
 Drop-in for either morning or after school is open to all EC families.
-The fees are $20 per morning drop in, and $25 per afternoon drop in.
 To attend early morning/extended day you must register and pay in the ECC office by 9:15 a.m. on the day you wish to “drop in”.

 The EC offers an outstanding after school enrichment program for our young learners.
-The classes offered include sports, music, drama, science, acting, Tot Gourmet, and more.
+The classes offered include sports, music, dance, science, acting, cooking, and more.
 At the end of the day, we assist children in transitioning to the enrichment program and we allow time for bathroom breaks and a quick snack before the fun begins!
-Enrichment class hours are Monday through Thursday, 2:10 p.m. to 3 p.m.
+Enrichment class hours are Monday through Friday, 2:10 p.m. to 3 p.m.

 The EC office hours of operation are 8 a.m. to 4:30 p.m.
 Monday – Thursday.
 Our office closes at 4 p.m. on Fridays.

-Stay abreast of school events, closures, and activities in the EC by consulting our website.
+Stay abreast of school events, closures, and activities in the EC by consulting our website and by downloading the Parent Planet App.
 All EC dates, events, school closures and holidays are posted there.
 In addition, you will receive regular communications via email from the administrators and your child’s teachers.
 Please confirm that we have your most current email address on file in the Wise School main office and registered in your online Magnus account.

 There are many holidays throughout the year.
 The EC does not celebrate Halloween or Valentine’s Day as part of our program and we ask that you kindly refrain from bringing treats, costumes, or valentines to school.